QPU Solvers: Configuration#

 Example: Broken-Chain Fixing#

-The first submission uses Ocean’s default postprocessing of chains to set a value for variable a; the second submission discards samples with broken chains.
+The first submission uses the Ocean software’s default postprocessing of chains to set a

 Note